What is the Magnus Expansion?: Introduction

-{\bf{Acknowledgements}}: KEF is supported by the Research Council of Norway through project 302831 Computational Dynamics and Stochastics on Manifolds (CODYSMA).
-He would also like to thank the Centre for Advanced Study (CAS) in Oslo for support.
+We are grateful to the anonymous referees, whose suggestions helped us to substantially improve the content and the presentation of our manuscript.
+KEF is supported by the Research Council of Norway through project 302831 {\it{Computational Dynamics and Stochastics on Manifolds}} (CODYSMA).
+He would also like to thank the Centre for Advanced Study (CAS) in Oslo for its warm hospitality and financial support during the research project {\it{Signatures for Images}} (SFI).